raincrash/raincrash.github.io/about.markdown

 permalink: /about/
 ---

-Hello there!

-I'm **Sricharan Chiruvolu** (you can call me **Sri**), a AI research engineer based in `Munich, Germany`.
-My expertise lies in **3D Computer Vision**, **Digital Humans**, and **Machine Learning**, and I enjoy building scalable data products.
+Hi there, I'm Sricharan Chiruvolu (Sri), an AI Research Engineer currently living in Munich, Germany.
+I specialize in 3D Computer Vision and Machine Learning, building scalable ML solutions that bridge research and real-world applications.

-I have a master's degree in computer science from the Technical University of Munich (TUM), specializing in computer vision and graphics.
+With experience spanning both startups and large enterprises, I've worked on diverse projects from sports analytics to virtual avatars for workplace learning, fashion and AR/VR.
+I hold a Master's in Computer Science from the Technical University of Munich (TUM), where I focused on computer vision and graphics.

-I'm always open to ☕, discussions 💬 and collaborations 🔗.
-Feel free to reach out to me via [email](mailto:sricharanchiruvolu@googlemail.com) (my preferred method) or connect with me on:
+I'm always up for interesting discussions over coffee ☕ or potential collaborations.
+Let's connect:

+✉️ `sricharanchiruvolu@googlemail.com`

+Alternatively:
 - [LinkedIn](https://www.linkedin.com/in/sricharanchiruvolu/)
 - [Twitter](https://twitter.com/srchrn)
 - [GitHub](https://github.com/raincrash)